 We have audited the financial statements and schedules of the City of Florence, Oregon ("City") as of and for the year ended June 30, 2013, and have issued our report thereon dated December 9, 2013.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the provisions of the Minimum Standards for Audits of Oregon Municipal Corporations, prescribed by the Secretary of State.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the basic financial statements are free of material misstatement.